Open Bible Data Home About News OET Key

 Literal Version

-21:1 Paul goes to Yerusalem
+21:1 Paul goes to Yerushalem

 21When it was time for us to sail, we left them and sailed directly across to Cos before going on to Rhodes the next day and then on to Patara.
 2From there we found a ship heading to Phoenicia, so we boarded that and set off.
 3After sighting Cyprus and then leaving it behind on our left, we sailed on to Syria and docked there at the port of Tyre where the ship had cargo to be unloaded.
 4We searched for the believers there and then stayed on with them for seven days.
-They were inspired by the spirit to tell Paul not to go to Yerusalem.
+They were inspired by the spirit to tell Paul not to go to Yerushalem.
 5Once our time was up there and everyone knew that we were leaving, even the wives and children accompanied us out of the city to the port.
 We all knelt on the beach and prayed 6before we continued on and boarded our ship and they went back to their own homes.

 7So we sailed from Tyre down to Ptolemais where we were able to greet the brothers and sisters and stay overnight with them.
 8The next day we continued on to Caesarea and ended up in Philip’s house.
 He was one of the original seven men who had been given the responsibility of distributing aid—a preacher of the good message, and we stayed with him.
 9Philip had four unmarried daughters still at home, and they shared messages from God.
 10Several days later a man named Agabus came from Yudea.
-He too shared messages from God 11and when he arrived, he picked up Paul’s belt and tied it around his own feet and hands, telling them that the holy spirit had told him that this is how the owner of the belt would be treated by the Jewish leaders in Yerusalem before they would then hand him over to the non-Jews to be dealt with.
+He too shared messages from God 11and when he arrived, he picked up Paul’s belt and tied it around his own feet and hands, telling them that the holy spirit had told him that this is how the owner of the belt would be treated by the Jewish leaders in Yerushalem before they would then hand him over to the non-Jews to be dealt with.

-14When we saw that we couldn’t change his mind, we didn’t say anything else, figuring out that whatever the master wills for the situation would happen, 15and so after these several days, we had gotten everything ready and started off for Yerusalem.
+14When we saw that we couldn’t change his mind, we didn’t say anything else, figuring out that whatever the master wills for the situation would happen, 15and so after these several days, we had gotten everything ready and started off for Yerushalem.
 16Some of the believers from Caesarea accompanied us and led us to the home of a man named Mnason to stay—he was an older believer from Cyprus.

 21And when it_became us to_be_launched, having_been_withdrawn from them, having_run_straight we_came to the Kōs, and on_the_ next _day to the Ɽodos, and_from_there to Patara.